Josie Jenkins is an award winning

 bring together a number of images from a variety of sources, like a collage.

-This is done with a sense of humour and curiosity, playing on the viewer's
+This is done with a sense of amusement, playing on the viewer's expectations."

 2015 Nothing Gallery, Xiamen, China, A Distorted View.